 We remark that our technique for upper bounding $\Kalton$ adds a lot of versatility to the expander approach, which is not exploited to its limit in the current version of the paper: the upper bound that we report strikes a balance between simplicity of the proof and quality of the upper bound.
-Directions for further improvements are discussed in Appendix \ref{appx:UB-strong}.
+Directions for further improvements are mentioned in Section \ref{appx:UB-strong}.

 Obtaining good lower bounds on $\Kalton$ is also not easy.
 Part of the difficulty is that even if one comes up with a function $f$ that is a candidate for a lower bound, verifying that it is $\epsilon$-modular involves checking roughly $2^{2n}$ approximate modularity equations (one equation for every pair $S$ and $T$ of sets), making a computer assisted search for good lower bounds impractical.
 For set functions over $4$ items, we could verify that the worst possible constant is $1/2$.
-Checking $\epsilon$-modularity is much easier for symmetric functions (for which the value of a set depends only on its size), but we show that for such functions $\Kalton = \frac{1}{2}$ (this is also the case for $\epsilon$-modular functions that are submodular, as shown in Appendix~\ref{appx:special}.
-The only lower bound on $\Kalton$ that we could find in previous work is $\Kalton \ge \frac{3}{4}$, implicit in work of \cite{Pawlik}.
+Checking $\epsilon$-modularity is much easier for symmetric functions (for which the value of a set depends only on its size), but we show that for such functions $\Kalton = \frac{1}{2}$, and this is also the case for $\epsilon$-modular functions that are submodular (see Section~\ref{sub:warm-up}).
+The only lower bound on $\Kalton$ that we could find in previous work is $\Kalton \ge \frac{3}{4}$, implicit in \cite{Pawlik}.
 We consider a class of functions that enjoys many symmetries (we call such functions {\em $(k,M)$-symmetric}), and for some function in this class we provide the following lower bound.

-\begin{thm}[Lower bound, strong Kalton] There is an integer valued set function over 70 items that is 2-modular and tightly 2-linear.
-Hence $\Kalton \ge 1$. \end{thm}
+\begin{theorem}[Lower bound, strong Kalton] There is an integer valued set function over 70 items that is 2-modular and tightly 2-linear.
+Hence $\Kalton \ge 1$. \end{theorem}